Heating & Cooling

 Air Conditioning Check: Summer frost

 If you are experiencing irregularities in your cooling system in the summer, sometimes the cause can be pipes that have frozen from overuse.
-Homeowners will need to thaw out the system to resolve the problem, which can take up two hours.
+When HVAC troubleshooting this issue, homeowners will need to thaw out the system to resolve the problem, which can take up two hours.

 Please note, when the system is thawed out and you turn it back on, it will continue cooling but then it can potentially freeze over once more.
 This could go on for a day or two.
 However, if this continues to persist for several days we encourage contacting a certified HVAC tech as it can be an indication of further damage.